nllz/IRTF-HRPC/draft-quichr.md

 The QUIC protocol provides significant human rights improvements for end users.

-First of all, it dramatically improves connectivity for users on high-loss, high-latency connections, whose needs are not frequently enough addressed by protocol design.
-They will benefit from lower latencies and will not need to restart sessions as often.
+First of all, it dramatically improves connectivity for users on high-loss, high-latency connections.
+Users will benefit from lower latencies and will not need to restart sessions as often.
 And in those cases in which they will need to restart a session, they will able to do so without having to re-do the initial handshake.

-Another key improvement is represented by the use of end-to-end encryption by default, which provides authentication, stream integrity, adaptability of the protocol by overcoming ossification, and improved protection from third party monitoring and metadata analysis.
+Another key improvement is represented by the use of encryption by default, which provides authentication, stream integrity, adaptability of the protocol by overcoming ossification, and improved protection from third party monitoring and metadata analysis.

 The following is a list of potential improvements that we invite the QUIC Working group to take into consideration, wishing for the protocol to have even greater positive implications for human rights.

-* Since the spin bit is supposed to be ruled either into the main spec or removed at IETF 103, we suggest to consider its removal, in light of the concerns raised in regards to its implications on the rights to privacy and access.
+* As the QUIC Working Group is expected to deliberate on the potential inclusion of the spin bit in the main specification of the protocol at the upcoming IETF103 (November 3-9,2018), we suggest to consider not to include it.
+Our recommendation is motivated by the concerns raised in regards to its implications on user privacy, as reported in this very document, and also shared by some of the interviewees.

-* Consider deploying IP header encryption on IPv6 networks, where NATs are not as widely deployed as on IPv4 networks, potentially as an optional extension.
+* Consider deploying IP header encryption as an optional extension.

-* Add language tagging and charset identification in the case of Reason Phrase in the CONNECTION_CLOSE and APPLICATION_CLOSE.
+* Evaluate the addition of language tagging and charset identification in the case of Reason Phrase in the CONNECTION_CLOSE and APPLICATION_CLOSE.

-* Translate the QUIC specification into other languages.
+* Examine the opportunity to translate the QUIC specification into other languages.

-* Make tooling for running QUIC servers openly available.
+* Discuss how it would be viable to make tooling for running QUIC servers openly available.

-* Recurrently monitor and discuss the implications of QUIC on the power relations between end user on one end of the spectrum, and network operators and service providers on the other one.
+* Observe and iteratively assess the implications of QUIC on the power relations between end user on one end of the spectrum, and network operators and service providers on the other one.

 Acknowledgements
 ================

-We would like to thank (in alphabetical order): Mike Bishop, dkg, Jana Iyengar, Mirja Kuehlewind, Mark Nottingham, Martin Thomson, and Brian Trammell for their contributions to this document (this document does not necessarily reflect their opinion, but solely that of the authors).
+We thank (in alphabetical order) Mike Bishop, dkg, Jana Iyengar, Mirja Kuehlewind, Mark Nottingham, Martin Thomson, and Brian Trammell for their generous contribution to our research and review.
+This document does not necessarily reflect their opinion, but solely that of the authors.

 Security Considerations
 ========================